 When you do receive inquiries from serious buyers, you will need to make sure to clean up and sanitize commonly touched surfaces including door handles, light switches, countertops, and any other features you would like the potential buyers to be able to try out.
 During this time of the pandemic, it is acceptable to ask the buyer to try not to touch surfaces as much as possible; however, there are some things you just have to touch, such as light switches in the garage or hallways.
 Once the showing is over, you will then have to make sure to sanitize all of those surfaces over again.
 You shouldn’t be present when the buyer is viewing the house, so you have to assume they have touched doors and light switches.

 In this day and age, it is perfectly acceptable to use video conferencing or phone conferencing instead of face to face meetings when discussing the terms of the sale of your home.
 You can also use digital signature programs to negotiate the contract.
 They even have mail-away closings available so you can have a fully contactless transaction.

 Take it Easy

 Selling your home is a lot of work and stress under normal circumstances.
 During the Coronavirus pandemic, selling your house is just a little bit more stressful because of the possible extra cleaning and avoidance of contact.
 Don’t be afraid to take the steps of selling your house at your own pace.
 Plan ahead for multiple showings and only allow one or two per week to cut down on your cleaning time.
 Make videos and pictures of your home easily available to potential buyers and real estate professionals.
-These tips should help you during this unprecedented time to sell your Southern California house during the Coronavirus pandemic.
+These tips should help you during this unprecedented time to sell your Greater Los Angeles house during the Coronavirus pandemic.